pickettbd/TANOS/README.md

 simply example scripts, not fully-tested programs; modifications will be required for your system and situation, especially if you intend to use an alternate directory structure, tree inference software, or grid control engine.
-Please note that if you installed tanos with pip, you will not see these scripts as they are not included in the PyPI manifest; you will need to download the repo from GitHub to have access to them.
+Please note that if you installed TANOS with pip, you will not see these scripts as they are not included in the PyPI manifest; you will need to download the repo from GitHub to have access to them.
 Please see the [README](https://github.com/pickettbd/tanos/blob/master/scripts/README.md) file